miaonaise/ABB-Summer-2017/FreeCAD/FreeCAD.md

 **Alternative export method**
 ```
 # create a compound shape and export one object instead
+# this method doesn't require you to convert every shape to an independent object

 box = Part.makeBox(10,10,10)
 cyl = Part.makeCylinder(2,10)
 compSHP = Part.makeCompound([box,cyl]) # make compound